kellyjonbrazil/jc/docs/parsers/url.md

 Source: [`jc/parsers/url.py`](https://github.com/kellyjonbrazil/jc/blob/master/jc/parsers/url.py)

+This parser can be used with the `--slurp` command-line option.

-Version 1.1 by Kelly Brazil (kellyjonbrazil@gmail.com)
+Version 1.2 by Kelly Brazil (kellyjonbrazil@gmail.com)